Cartridge Seal vs. Component Seal: Which One is Right for Your System?

 • Cartridge Seal: Comes pre-assembled and pre-set by the manufacturer.
 Just slide it on and bolt it down.

-• Component Seal: Supplied as individual parts (seal faces, o-rings, springs) that must be assembled during installation.
+• Pump Component Mechanical Seal: Supplied as individual parts (seal faces, o-rings, springs) that must be assembled during installation.

 • Cartridge: Much faster to install—usually just a few steps with minimal adjustments.